reimandlab/ActivePathways/README.md

 ![](https://github.com/reimandlab/ActivePathways/blob/master/vignettes/PropertiesDropDown2_V2.png)

 The *image/Chart 1* property now appears in the Style control panel.
-Click the triangle on the right, then set the *Column* to *instruct* and the *Mapping type* to *Passthrough*.
+Click the triangle on the right, then set the *Column* to *instruct* and the *Mapping Type* to *Passthrough Mapping*.

 ![](https://github.com/reimandlab/ActivePathways/blob/master/vignettes/StylePanel_V2.png)

-This step colours the nodes corresponding to the enriched pathways according to the supporting omics datasets, based on in the scores matrix initially analysed in `ActivePathways`.
+This step colours the nodes corresponding to the enriched pathways according to the supporting omics datasets, based on the scores matrix initially analysed in `ActivePathways`.

 ![](https://github.com/reimandlab/ActivePathways/blob/master/vignettes/NetworkStep2_V2.png)